reviczky/northumbria/modules/security/report.md

 Most of the social issues will arise around sexism, discrimination or individuals processed differently.
 Not taking into account personal circumstances or age will result in wider social uproar.
 Examples are: \par

-* Buying habbits, Advertisement, Big Data (Target Pregnant Daughter \footnote{\goto{http://www.forbes.com/sites/kashmirhill/2012/02/16/how-target-figured-out-a-teen-girl-was-pregnant-before-her-father-did/.}[url(http://www.forbes.com/sites/kashmirhill/2012/02/16/how-target-figured-out-a-teen-girl-was-pregnant-before-her-father-did/.)]}, Ad Algorithm \footnote{\goto{http://www.standard.co.uk/lifestyle/london-life/how-does-facebook-and-google-target-ads-at-me-a3183361.html}[url(http://www.standard.co.uk/lifestyle/london-life/how-does-facebook-and-google-target-ads-at-me-a3183361.html)]})
+* Buying habits, Advertisement, Big Data (Target Pregnant Daughter \footnote{\goto{http://www.forbes.com/sites/kashmirhill/2012/02/16/how-target-figured-out-a-teen-girl-was-pregnant-before-her-father-did/.}[url(http://www.forbes.com/sites/kashmirhill/2012/02/16/how-target-figured-out-a-teen-girl-was-pregnant-before-her-father-did/.)]}, Ad Algorithm \footnote{\goto{http://www.standard.co.uk/lifestyle/london-life/how-does-facebook-and-google-target-ads-at-me-a3183361.html}[url(http://www.standard.co.uk/lifestyle/london-life/how-does-facebook-and-google-target-ads-at-me-a3183361.html)]})
 * Radio signal masts could start consultations about health implications in the area

 Controls should be in place to check customers age for buying and against fraud.
-Tacking and behavorial data should not be passed onto third parties and be encrypted and safely stored. \par
+Tacking and behavioural data should not be passed onto third parties and be encrypted and safely stored. \par

 # Conclusion